Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 ### Ownership Checking

-By default, ServerRPC's can only be called if the local client owns the object the ServerRPC sits on.
+By default, `ServerRPC`'s can only be called if the local client owns the object the `ServerRPC` sits on.

 This can be disabled like this: